-- 6.14.4 The requirement that three copies of the official results lists be sent to ISSF Headquarters after each Championship (Rule 3.7.5.3) may be fulfilled electronically by the ISSF Official Results Provider. - 6.14.5 The Classification Jury must supervise the scoring and all work done in the Classification Office and, when paper targets are used, on the 25 meter target line.
+- The requirement that three copies of the official results lists be sent to ISSF Headquarters after each Championship (Rule 3.7.5.3) will be fulfilled electronically by the ISSF Official Results Provider. - 6.14.5 The Classification Jury must supervise the scoring and all work done in the Classification Office and, when paper targets are used, on the 25 meter target line.
 It directs how questionable shots are scored, determines their value, and resolves any questions or scoring protests.
-The official final results list must be verified and signed by a Member of the Classification Jury to confirm its accuracy. - 6.14.6 When ESTs are used, many scoring functions are undertaken by the electronic equipment, however, the Classification Jury must resolve any questions or protests relating to scoring.

-- 6.14.7 All irregularities, penalties, misses, malfunctions, extra time allowed, repeated shots / series or the annulment of shots, etc., must be clearly marked and recorded on a Range Incident Report and the Range Register, printer strip (or on the target or scorecard when paper targets are used) by a Range Officer and/or Jury Member.
+The official final results list must be verified and signed by a Member of the Classification Jury to confirm its accuracy. - When ESTs are used, many scoring functions are undertaken by the electronic equipment, however, the Classification Jury must resolve any questions or protests relating to scoring. - All irregularities, penalties, misses, malfunctions, extra time allowed, repeated shots / series or the annulment of shots, etc., must be clearly marked and recorded on a Range Incident Report and the Range Register, printer strip (or on the target or scorecard when paper targets are used) by a Range Officer and/or Jury Member.
 Copies of completed Range Incident Reports (Form IR) must immediately be forwarded to the Classification Office.
-At the end of each competition, the Classification Jury must examine the results to confirm that all malfunction calculations and any penalties are correctly recorded in the results list. - 6.14.8 Deductions from the score must always be made in the series in which the violation occurred.
-If general deductions are involved they must be made from the lowest value competition shot(s) in the first series of the stage where the deduction applies. - 6.14.9 When any World Record is established in an ISSF Championship, the report Procedures for Verification of World Records (Rule 3.12.3.6, Annex R) must be completed and forwarded to ISSF Headquarters by the Technical Delegate.
+At the end of each competition, the Classification Jury must examine the results to confirm that all malfunction calculations and any penalties are correctly recorded in the results list. - Deductions from the score must always be made in the series in which the violation occurred.
+If general deductions are involved they must be made from the lowest value MATCH shot(s) in the first series of the stage where the deduction applies.